forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: When you create a scratch org, you specify a definition file that contains options or use the` --edition` flag to specify the one required option.
+* NEW: When you create a scratch org with `org create scratch`, you specify a definition file that contains options or use the` --edition` flag to specify the one required option.
 For either method, you can now also use these flags; if you use them with `--definition-file`, they override their equivalent option in the scratch org definition file:

     * `--description`
     * `--name`  (equivalent to the `orgName` option)